raiment-studios/snowfall/README.md

 ## Development

-Clone the repository and **source `setup.sh`** to set up the development environment with all the necessary dependencies.
+Clone the repository and **source `setup.sh`** to set up the environment:

 ```bash
 git clone git@github.com:raiment-studios/snowfall.git
 cd snowfall
 source setup.sh
 ```

+Note `setup.sh` does a non-trivial amount of setup to attempt to ensure a common development environment for all users.

 ## Components